nesono/repo_structure/README.md

     - "BUILD": required
     - "main.py"
     - "library/": optional
+      if_exists:
-    - 'library/lib\.py'
+        - 'lib\.py'
-    - 'library/[^/]*\.py': optional
+        - '[^/]*\.py': optional
 ```

 Here, we allow a subdirectory 'library' to exist.
-We require with the file
+We require the file
-'lib.py' if 'library' exists. it.
-And any other file ending on '.py' is allowed
+'library/lib.py' if the folder 'library' exists.
+Any other file ending on '.py'
-in it as well, but not required.
+is allowed in it as well, but not required.

 ### Recursion